 The main issue with PDF is its occasional incompatibility with Applicant Tracking Systems (ATS).
 ATS is an AI-powered software that scans a resume for keywords in much the same way a recruiter would, creating a shortlist of candidates.

-Additionally, recruiters often need to edit your resume – standard practice is to remove your contact details and insert their logo before sending it to an employer.
+Additionally, Australian recruiters often need to edit your resume before sending it to an employer, to remove your contact details and insert their logo.

 PDFs aren’t as easy to edit, so this may work against you in terms of whether a recruiter can be bothered to convert your PDF into a Word document in a time-poor environment.